LapisSea/JDatablockFS/README.md

 If you need to store data but do not want to deal with complicated SQL servers or are annoyed with writing queries then this is a perfect alternative.

-This library acts like a database but it writes like regular objects/collections and there is no server at all.
+This library acts like a database, but it writes like regular objects/collections and there is no server at all.
 Everything can be simply stored in a single efficient self-contained file.

 You don't need to write SQL files to set up tables.
 You just write a class with values that you wish to store.
 I'll do the rest for you.